kaylalarson1990/Turing-Yearbook/README.md

 <img width="1652" alt="Screen Shot 2019-06-28 at 8 56 38 AM" src="https://user-images.githubusercontent.com/37026730/60351495-227e9f80-9983-11e9-859b-ea0a592c7f74.png">

 <img width="1648" alt="Screen Shot 2019-06-28 at 8 56 46 AM" src="https://user-images.githubusercontent.com/37026730/60351499-24486300-9983-11e9-9e4e-2a04eb5bddff.png">

+# Fork This Repo
+Within your group, decide on one person to have the project repository (repo) on their GitHub account.
+Then, that person should "fork" this repo.
+On the top right corner of this page, click the Fork button.

+# Setup
+After one person has forked the repo, everyone should clone down the forked repo.
+Since you don't want to name your project "webpack-starter-kit", you can use an optional argument when you run git clone (you replace the [...] with the terminal command arguments):

+git clone [remote-address] [what you want to name the repo] Once you have cloned the repo, install the library dependencies.
+Run:

+npm install
+To verify that it is setup correctly, run npm start in your terminal.
+Go to http://localhost:8080/ and you should see a page with some h1 text and a pink background.
+If that's the case, you're good to go.
+Enter control + c in your terminal to stop the server at any time.